ctbngoc1/arimax_beijing_pm25/README.md

 The outcome variable of interest is *pm25*, representing the PM2.5 concentration.
 The remaining variables, excluding the date and time variables (*year, month, day,* and *hour*), were treated as external predictors in the ARIMAX model.

-For summary statistics, the categorical combined wind direction variable *cbwd* was converted to a factor variable.
 Exploratory data analysis indicates that PM2.5 concentration (*pm25*) and cumulative wind speed (*iws*) are positively skewed due to occasional extreme values, while atmospheric pressure (*pres*) remains relatively stable.
 Temperature (*temp*) and dew point (*dewp*) exhibit considerable variation without strong skewness.
 The combined wind direction (*cbwd*) is dominated by southeast and northwest winds.
 Cumulated hours of snow (*is*) and rain (*ir*) are heavily concentrated at zero, indicating that snowfall and rainfall events are rare during the observation period.

 Moreover, the negative correlation between PM2.5 concentration (*pm25*) and cumulative wind speed (*iws*) suggests that higher wind speeds may contribute to the dispersion of air pollutants.